Shreeyabehera/limelight/README.md

 | MAE              |    124601    |  101572        |   69875                       |
 | MAPE             |    0.129     |  0.100935      |   0.0706                      |

+<a id="Future Directions"></a>
+## Future Directions
+An interesting questions is: can one use external features to improve forecasts?
+In the context of SARIMAX model, which is the SARIMA model extended with the exogeneous features, we find the answer to be yes.
+We have chosen 'avg_ticket_price' and 'possible_gross' as exogeneous features.
+We find that for both theaters there are consideable improvements compared to SARIMA predictions.
+While performing forecast with the SARIMAX models, the future values for the exogenous features are assumed to be known.
+This is not totally unreasonable as 'avg_ticket_price' and 'possible_gross' are features that determined by the theatres, therefore the values of these features can be assumed to be known at least for the near future.

 <a id="Conclusion"></a>
 ## Conclusions